dqhieu/Yelp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [X] Search results page
    - [X] Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - [X] Implement map view of restaurant results.
 - [X] Filter page
    - [X] Implement a custom switch instead of the default UISwitch.
    - [X] Distance filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.
-it

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Custom the annotation for every place.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
 1.
 2.

 ## Video Walkthrough